 Need this medication?

-Pegasys (Peginterferon Alfa-2a) has a findability score of 25 out of 100, making it one of the hardest medications to locate in the United States right now.
-There is an active FDA shortage affecting both the 180 mcg/mL vials and 180 mcg/0.5 mL prefilled syringes.
-The shortage began in 2024 after pharma& GmbH acquired the product from Roche, and increased global demand — particularly for off-label use in myeloproliferative neoplasms like polycythemia vera — has outpaced manufacturing capacity.
+Pegasys has a findability score of 25 out of 100 — one of the hardest medications to locate in the United States right now.
+There is an active FDA-confirmed shortage affecting all formulations (180 mcg/mL vials, 180 mcg/0.5 mL prefilled syringes, and ProClick autoinjectors).
+The shortage began in late 2024 after pharma& GmbH acquired the product from Roche and encountered manufacturing site transition challenges, compounded by surging demand from off-label MPN use.

 Know what you need?
 Skip the search.